fyga10/holbertonschool-higher_level_programming/README.md

-here are my first steps in python
+here are my first repository about python